connorc0405/DS4Communicator/README.md

 `./bin/ds4communicator`

 ## Usage
+Note: The controller must be paired with the computer over Bluetooth **before** DS4Communicator is executed
 `print` : Read input data from the controller
 `rumble [0-255] [0-255]` : Set rumble intensity for left and right motors, respectively
 `led [0-255] [0-255] [0-255]` : Set red, green, and blue values for the LED, respectively